aglabassi/preconditioned_composite_opti/README.md

 A **list of ****\`\`**** tuples** specifying problem instances:

-- `r`: rank or over‑parameterization level
+- `r`: rank of factors.
+Overparameterization when r > r_true.
-- `κ`: condition number of the measurement operator
+- `κ`: condition number of ground truth.

 Used by both: